Geelong Cricket Association

 The Geelong Cricket Association is the main cricket organisation in the Geelong area.
 It is affiliate with Cricket Victoria.
-It currently has 37 teams competing in 3 divisions as well as junior competitions.
+It currently has 37 teams competing in 4 divisions as well as junior competitions.

 History

 The Geelong Cricket Association was first formed in 1896 with six foundation clubs Capulets, Clarendon, Geelong, Magpies, Non Descripts and Yarra Street Wesleyans.
 Also successful to begin with the competition began to struggle and was forced to disband in 1913.

 In 1928 the Geelong Cricket Association was reformed with six new clubs Geelong City, Geelong Footballers, Geelong West, Newtown & Chilwell, North Geelong and South Geelong forming the new competition.

-As of today the competition runs 3 divisions.
-Turf cricket is mandatory for First and Second XI's in the First and Second Division, whilst the Third Division has a mixture of turf and hard wicket cricket.
-The competition currently runs 14 grades across all divisions.
+As of today the competition runs 4 divisions with 8 teams in each division.
+These 8 sides then play each other twice in the one day format and then once in the two day format, once home once away.

 In the 2009/10 season the GCA also introduced a Twenty-20 competition spanning all divisions.
+North Geelong have currently won the last 2 seasons we have played.

-The most successful GCA club has been Newtown & Chilwell who have won 20 Division One 1st XI premierships, followed by North Geelong with 13.
+The most successful GCA club has been Newtown & Chilwell who have won 20 Division One 1st XI premierships, followed by North Geelong with 16.

-North Geelong are the current reigning Division 1 premiers, their 3rd in a row after once again defeating East Belmont who they also beat in the 2020/21 grand final.
+North Geelong are the current reigning Division 1 premiers, winning their record equalling 6th in a row.
+They now equal Newtown and Chillwell's 6 Premierships in the late 70s and early 80s.
+Can they go and beat that?

 Affiliated Clubs

-In 2022/23 a new 4 Division Competition began with 8 sides in each Duivision.
+In 2022/23 a new 4 Division Competition began with 8 sides in each Division.